mturner6300/CS50FinalProject/README.md

 or

-pip3 install [replace with library] for all of the following libraries
+pip3 install library
-(Anaconda users especially, you will notice that many of these are already installed!
-If they are, the command prompt should just tell you so!]): flask flask_session flask_paginate tempfile werkzeug.exceptions werkzeug.security werkzeug.security sqlite3 random
+for all of the following libraries (replace "library" with each of the library names below) (Anaconda users especially, you will notice that many of these are already installed!
+If they are, the command prompt should just tell you so!]): flask flask_session flask_paginate tempfile werkzeug.exceptions werkzeug.security sqlite3 random